-- Section I. Nominations shall be made by presenting to the election committee a petition containing fifteen signatures of full-time students from the same class as the elected is to represent. - Section II.
-The election committee shall consist of student body president, the student council sponsor, and a Holmes staff member. - Section III.
-The election committee shall determine the validity of nominations and provide that a faculty member or sponsor be present for the tabulation of ballots. - Section IV.
-Voting shall be by secret ballot. - Section V. Any student who receives a majority of the votes cast on the first primary will be considered elected. - Section VI.
-In the event that no candidate receives a majority the top two will be placed on the run-off ballot. - Section VII.
-In an election where two or more candidates are to be selected (as in the case of class representatives) the individuals receiving the most votes will be selected. - Section VIII.
-Students on disciplinary probation or those serving probation for a crime, excluding traffic violations, at the time of selection are not eligible to hold positions listed in Articles IV, V, and VI at Holmes Community College. - Section IX.
-Students must have and maintain a 2.0 QPA to run for and hold an office at HCC.
-Mid-term grades are included in computing QPA's.
-The student must maintain a 2.0 QPA and full-time status to continue serving in the office or position. - Section X. Students are limited to running for, or holding, a specific office one time with the exception of running for office under Article IV, Section 5. - Section XI.
-Wherever the phrase "full-time student" occurs, it is understood this means on the campus where you run for election or vote.
+- Section I. Qualifying candidates must complete an electronic application. - Section II.
+The election committee consists of the Chief Executive Officers and sponsors from each campus who will verify eligibility of the candidates and election results. - Section III.
+Voting shall be by an electronic anonymous ballot. - Section IV.
+Candidates must meet full-time status as defined by the current bulletin. - Section V. Candidates will be notified via their student email regarding election results excluding tallied numbers. - Section VI.
+Any student who receives the majority of the vote on the primary ballot will be considered elected.
+In the event of a tie or no majority winner, the top candidates will be placed on a runoff ballot. - Section VII.
+In the event of a runoff, the candidate with the most votes will be declared the winner.
+In the event of a tie in the runoff, the candidate with the most votes with the combination of the first ballot and the runoff ballot will be declared the winner. - Section VIII.
+Students on disciplinary probation or those serving probation for a crime, excluding traffic violations, at the time of selection are not eligible to hold positions. - Section IX.
+Students must have a 2.0 overall GPA to run for and hold a position at HCC unless otherwise specified.
+The student must maintain a 2.0 overall GPA and full-time status as defined by the current bulletin to continue serving in the position. - Section X. Students are limited to running for, or holding, a specific position one time unless otherwise specified. - Section XI.
+Wherever the phrase "full-time student" occurs, it is understood this means on the campus where you are assigned.